fortify/FortifyToolsInstaller/README.md

 ## Developers

+### Update USAGE.txt
-After making any user-facing changes, make sure to run the following command to update usage documentation:
+After making any user-facing changes to the script, make sure to run the following command to update usage documentation:

 ```
 ./FortifyToolsInstaller.sh -h 2> USAGE.txt
 ```

+### Conventional commits & versioning

+Versioning is handled automatically by [`release-please-action`](https://github.com/google-github-actions/release-please-action) based on [Conventional Commits](https://www.conventionalcommits.org/).
+Every commit to the `main` branch should follow the Conventional Commits convention, for example:

+* `fix: Some fix (#2)`
+* `feat: New feature (#3)`
+* `feat!: Some breaking new feature`
+* `docs: Some documentation change`

+`release-please-action` invoked from the GitHub CI workflow generates pull requests containing updated `CHANGELOG.md` and `version.txt` files based on these commit messages.
+Merging the pull request will result in a new release version being published.
+Make sure to do a `git pull` after a release has been published to have your local and remote repositories in sync.

 ## License